 - 3 Tbsp of cider vinegar

 1 Rinse and cut the beet greens: Rinse the beet greens in a sink filled with cold water.
-Drain greens and wash a second time.
+Drain greens and rinse a second time.
 Drain greens and cut away any heavy stems.
 Cut leaves into bite-sized pieces.
 Set aside.

 4 Add beet greens, cook until tender, add vinegar: Add the beet greens, gently toss in the onion mixture so the greens are well coated.
 Reduce heat to low, cover and simmer for 5-15 minutes until the greens are tender.
 Stir in vinegar.
 (For kale or collard greens continue cooking additional 20 to 25 minutes or until desired tenderness.)